Pete's Walks - Coombe Hill, the Hampdens, Bacombe Hill (page 2 of 3)

 Path across the crossroads beyond Monkton Wood, close to the cricket ground at Hampden Common

-From Hampden Common I continued along a very pleasant path to Great Hampden, reaching it by the churchyard.
+On the far side of the cricket ground I turned left and immediately came to a road junction.
+I continued down the drive or private road opposite, then took a footpath on the right.
+This is always a very pleasant path to Great Hampden, soon passing a wood on the left then crossing two large fields to reaching the village via the churchyard.
+I turned left for a few yards, then turned right (back onto the Chiltern Way).
 As I passed in front of Hampden House, I managed to trip up and fall quite heavily, the first time I've ever done so on any of these walks, as far as I can remember.
 I had my camera in my hand at the time and put most of my weight on it as I landed, but apart from some mud embedded in a couple of places it seems to have survived the experience.
 My own fault, of course, I should have been looking where I was going instead of thinking about where I could best photograph the house and its Ha-ha.

 The path from Hampden Common to Great Hampden